fahmialfareza/marketing-dashboard-microfrontend/readme.md

 This is my first microfrontend application!
-I deploy this project to AWS S3!
+I deploy this project to AWS S3 and Cloudfront!